- August 20, 2022

-These grape honey Brussels sprouts is a tasty, healthy Brussel sprouts recipe.
+These grape honey Brussels sprouts is a tasty, heart-healthy Brussel sprouts recipe.
 And the frozen Brussel sprouts recipe is so easy to make!

 Grape juice adds a wonderful sweetness to this frozen Brussels sprouts recipe.
+As a registered dietitian nutritionist, I love adding unique flavor to veggies to make them even more appealing.
 This heart-healthy dish is sure to wow your tastebuds.

 Plus, who wouldn’t want a super easy side dish to make for the upcoming Thanksgiving holiday?
 All told, this recipe takes less than 20 minutes to whip up.